-PostX – Gutenberg Post blocks include free and some pro versions, Personal, Unlimited and Lifetime Unlimited.
+PostX – Gutenberg Post blocks are available in free and paid versions, including personal, unlimited, and lifetime unlimited.
 Personally, you can use 1 year of support and 1 website of updates.
-Unlimited allows unlimited number of sites and 1 year support and updates, while Lifetime Unlimited provides unlimited websites, support and updates.
+Unlimited allows an unlimited number of sites and 1-year of support and updates, while Lifetime Unlimited provides unlimited websites, support, and updates.

 When starting with the free version, the notable difference between the free and pro versions is the number of pre-made options, starter websites and readymade blocks.
 The free version only offers 3 starter websites and about 10 ready-made block designs.

 In Pro plans you can choose from over 6 starter websites and over 60 ready-blocked block options.
 The free version has a number of advanced settings for blocks, but the Pro allows users to customize and adjust much more.